The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Data reduction

 \subsubsection{1D spectra obtained}

-Once the results of the previous data reduction steps were deemed as satisfactory, we proceeded to obtain the final 1D spectra, which allows us to know the nature of the observed objects and their main physical characteristics in the optical domain.
+Once the results of the previous data reduction steps were deemed satisfactory, we proceeded to obtain the final 1D spectra, which allowed us to know the nature of the observed objects and their main physical characteristics in the optical domain.

 As we have mentioned, each object was observed at least twice per OB.
-Furthermore, each mask was observed between 3 and 4 times with different grisms, as scheduled in Table \ref{tab:faint_camps}.
-Each object should finally have between 3 and 8 observations per grism.
+Furthermore, each mask was observed between three and four times with different grisms, as scheduled in Table \ref{tab:faint_camps}.
+Each object should finally have between three and eight observations per grism.
 The latter scenario is possible because an object could be observed more than once, just to fill in possible free spaces in the masks.

-The desired outcome is a single 1D spectrum per grism.
-An \textit{average-sigma-clipping} algorithm was applied to achieve this goal.
-The algorithm runs through each wavelength discarding the flux points more than 2 $\sigma$ from the median and averaging the remaining points into a single point.
-The most common problems occur when the object was observed in more than one mask and some of the observations were taken with a bright moon or a zero-order from a nearby slit with a bright target contaminating the spectrum.
-All these problems are managed using the \textit{average-sigma-clipping} algorithm.
-In Figure \ref{fig:1D_sample} we can see an example of the final 1D spectrum of an object at $z_\mathrm{spec}=0.421$, observed with the R500R and R500B grisms, represented by blue and red lines, respectively.
-The individual observations of this object with each grism, on which the \textit{average-sigma-clipping} algorithm was applied, are plotted in grey.
-It can be seen how the algorithm has managed to correct for residuals from sky emission or cosmic rays detection.
+The desired outcome was a single 1D spectrum per grism.
+An `average-sigma-clipping' algorithm was applied to achieve this goal.
+The algorithm runs through each wavelength, discarding the flux points more than 2 $\sigma$ from the median and averaging the remaining points into a single point.
+The most common problems occurred when the object was observed in more than one mask and some of the observations were taken with a bright moon or a zero-order from a nearby slit with a bright target contaminating the spectrum.
+All these problems were managed using the average-sigma-clipping algorithm.
+In Fig. \ref{fig:1D_sample} we can see an example of the final 1D spectrum of an object at $z_\mathrm{spec}=0.421$, observed with the R500R and R500B grisms, represented by blue and red lines, respectively.
+The individual observations of this object with each grism, on which the average-sigma-clipping algorithm was applied, are plotted in grey.
+It can be seen how the algorithm has managed to correct for residuals from sky emission or cosmic ray detection.